-But first take a moment, and put yourself in your clients shoes.
+Take a moment, and put yourself in your clients shoes.
 Does your profile show off your strengths and unique services?
 Based on what you see, would you call you?

-The search process is two fold.
+The client search process is two steps.

-Stand out in search results.
+You need to stand out in search results.
 You have 10 seconds to connect with your potential client.
 Initially, prospective clients will judge you based on your photo and your personal statement.
 Is what you have written compelling?
 Have you clearly stated the value you provide as a therapist using empathetic first person language?
 Do you provide a call to action such as “I can help” or “Call for a free consultation.”
 If they like what they see they will click to learn more about you.

 Provide details and personality on your profile page.
 It is important that you complete all your profile details including a professional photo, a personal statement, your contact info, your specialties, a practice description and more.
 This is your store front, and clients want to get to know a bit about you before they reach out.
 There is a reason why over 70% of new patients are using the Internet to research and find a therapist.
 Today’s clients like to preview their options, shop and compare, before they invest their time in reaching out.